abranjith/CoreEssentials/README.md

   - [Extension Methods](#extension-methods)
   - [HTTP Result](#http-integration)

-## CoreEssentials.Result
+## Result

 ### Overview

-`Result` API provides a robust implementation of the Result pattern, a functional programming concept that offers an elegant alternative to traditional exception-based error handling.
+`Result` API provides a robust implementation of the Result pattern that offers an elegant alternative to traditional exception-based error handling.
 This pattern enables you to write more predictable, composable, and maintainable code by making errors explicit in your method signatures.

-The Result pattern is inspired by similar implementations in languages like Rust bringing functional error handling paradigms to the .NET ecosystem.
+The Result pattern is inspired by similar implementations in languages like Rust.
 Instead of throwing exceptions or returning null values, operations return a `Result<TResult, TError>` that explicitly represents either success or failure.

 ### Key Features